faune/homebridge-grohe-sense/README.md

 ### `valve_control`
 If you have kids like me with iCloud family sharing enabled, and dont want them brats (just kidding, mine are actually angels) to turn off the main water supply through HomeKit as a prank when you are showering - this is for you!
 Set `valve_control` to `false`, and the plugin will ignore all valve control requests :-)

+### `fakegato_support``
+Historical sensor data will be exposed to HomeKit over the Elgato Eve proprietary protocol.
+In order to view this you will need to download and use the Eve app instead of the default Home app.
+Set `fakegato_support` to `false` if you do not care or use the Eve app.

 ## Obtaining a `refresh token`